Early Childhood Education

 Frequently Asked Questions

-How long does an early childhood education apprenticeship take?
+How long does an early childhood educationtraineeship take?

-Most apprenticeships take between 12 and 18 months, depending on training arrangements and competency progression.
+Most traineeships take between 12 and 18 months, depending on training arrangements and competency progression.

-Do I get paid while completing an early childhood education apprenticeship?
+Do I get paid while completing an early childhood education traineeship?

 Yes.
-Apprentices are paid while they train, with wages set under the relevant award.
+Trainees are paid while they train, with wages set under the relevant award.

 What qualification will I receive?